Play Live Radio

 A push to give outdoor workers increased protections during episodes of extreme heat has passed its first test in Miami-Dade County, with the county commission voting unanimously to advance the item.

 The proposal calls for a three-tiered system of protecting outdoor workers from extreme heat conditions.
-First, the proposed ordinance would grant outdoor workers the right to a 10-minute rest in the shade for every two hours worked when the heat index rises above 90 degrees.
+First, the proposed ordinance would grant outdoor workers the right to a ten minute rest in the shade for every two hours worked when the heat index rises above 90 degrees fahrenheit.

 The ordinance would also provide increased heat safety training for outdoor workers and managers, and the creation of a new county office to keep outdoor workers safe.

-The proposal comes in the midst of a historic heatwave in South Florida that has alarmed climate researchers.
-This past weekend the National Weather Service declared the first-ever excessive heat warning in Miami-Dade history.
+The push comes in the midst of a historic heat wave in South Florida that has alarmed climate researchers.
+This past weekend the National Weather Service declared the first-ever excessive heat warning in Miami-Dade County history.

 “We're seeing more and more people come in with diseases and illnesses that are related to heat stress.
-And so I’m seeing it in real time,” Dr. Arman Henderson, a University of Miami physician who runs clinics for low-income residents, told commissioners on Tuesday.
+And so I’m seeing it in real time,” Arman Henderson, a University of Miami doctor who runs clinics for low income residents, told commissioners on Tuesday.

-Local data provided by the Miami-Dade medical examiner's office shows that between 2016 and 2023, 19 deaths have been attributed to extreme heat.
-Of them, an incident from 2016 was related to outdoor work, when a landscaper died from heat stroke.
+Local data provided by the Miami-Dade Medical Examiner's office shows that between 2016 and 2023, nineteen deaths have been attributed to extreme heat conditions.
+Of them, a single incident from 2016 was related to outdoor work, when a landscaper died of a heat stroke.

 Most heat-related deaths in Miami-Dade have been from elderly adults or young children being left in hot cars.
 In 2017, a 16-year-old died of a heat stroke during a June football practice.